Types

 More Articles

-The Mazda CX-5 is a popular compact crossover SUV known for its stylish design, engaging driving dynamics, and upscale features.
-The 2022 Mazda CX-5 typically offers a range of features across its various trim levels.
-Here are some common features you might find in the 2022 Mazda CX-5:
+The Mazda CX-30 is a compact crossover SUV that sits between the smaller Mazda CX-3 and the larger Mazda CX-5 in Mazda's lineup.
+The 2022 Mazda CX-30 typically offers a range of features across various trim levels.
+Here are some common features you might find in the 2022 Mazda CX-30:

-SKYACTIV Engine Options: The CX-5 usually comes with a choice of SKYACTIV-G gasoline engines, providing a balance of performance and fuel efficiency.
+SKYACTIV® Engine Options: The CX-30 typically comes with a choice of SKYACTIV-G gasoline engines, offering a blend of performance and fuel efficiency.
 Depending on the market, engine options may vary.

 i-ACTIV AWD: Mazda often offers its i-ACTIV All-Wheel Drive system as an option, providing enhanced traction and stability in various driving conditions.

-Infotainment System: Mazda usually equips the CX-5 with its Mazda Connect infotainment system, featuring a center-mounted touchscreen display.
-The system typically supports Apple CarPlay and Android Auto smartphone integration, allowing users to access their favorite apps and features seamlessly.
+Infotainment System: Mazda typically equips the CX-30 with its Mazda Connect infotainment system, featuring a center-mounted touchscreen display.
+The system usually supports Apple CarPlay and Android Auto smartphone integration, allowing users to access their favorite apps and features seamlessly.

 Interior Comfort and Convenience: Expect features such as premium upholstery, dual-zone automatic climate control, heated front seats, a power-adjustable driver's seat, keyless entry, and push-button start.

-Premium Audio System: Depending on the trim level, the CX-5 may offer a premium audio system for an enhanced listening experience.
+Premium Audio System: Depending on the trim level, the CX-30 may offer a premium audio system for an enhanced listening experience.

-Stylish Design Elements: The CX-5 typically features Mazda's signature KODO design language, which emphasizes sleek lines and a bold stance for a stylish appearance.
+Stylish Design Elements: The CX-30 typically features Mazda's signature KODO design language, which emphasizes sleek lines and a bold stance for a stylish appearance.

-Cargo Space and Versatility: Despite its compact size, the CX-5 usually offers a versatile cargo area with ample space for luggage and other cargo.
+Cargo Space and Versatility: Despite its compact size, the CX-30 usually offers a versatile cargo area with ample space for luggage and other cargo.

-Comfortable Ride: Mazda prioritizes driving dynamics and comfort, so the CX-5 typically offers a smooth and comfortable ride suitable for daily commuting and longer trips alike.
+Comfortable Ride: Mazda is known for prioritizing driving dynamics and comfort, so the CX-30 typically offers a smooth and comfortable ride, making it suitable for daily commuting and longer trips alike.

 Manufacturer: Mazda